jfedor2/hid-remapper/README.md

 ## Future goals

 * Upstream necessary modifications to the Pico-PIO-USB library.
-* Unmapped input passthrough on layers other than 0.
 * Runtime-configurable output report descriptor.
 * Non-binary absolute usage support (d-pads and joysticks).
 * Interactive remapping.